 In the last decade or two, Toronto has erupted into one of the hottest real estate markets in North America.
 And with hot markets come burning questions.
 So as we enter 2019, what are the hot questions on everyone’s minds?
 We could fill a dozen servers with speculations and predictions on Toronto real estate trends.
 But today I’d like to avoid making predictions — however tempting it may be — and focus on just three areas of interest.

 NOTE: If you’re thinking of purchasing a home in Canada, we strongly recommend reading this comprehensive article on Buying a House in Canada.
+Also have a look at our articles on Canadian Real Estate prices in Spring 2019 and Neighbourhoods of Toronto.

 Is the Toronto Real Estate Market headed for a crash?